Let's Tie the Knot, Honey!: Release

 Let's Tie the Knot, Honey! premiered on Febreary 3, 2022 in Peruvian theaters.
 Like its ancestor, Netflix acquires the international distribution rights of the film and will premiere it on its platform on May 6, 2022.

 Reception

 In its first weekend in theaters, the film drew over 50,000 viewers.
 Quickly, the film surpassed 200,000 viewers, becoming the second highest grossing Spanish-language film in South America after the reopening of theaters (2021-2022).

+Sequel

+In mid-May 2023, the production of a third and final film in the saga titled ¿Ahora somos 3?
+Sí, mi amor was announced.
+It premiered on January 25, 2024, in Peruvian theaters.